 Fleas are insects.
 Taxonomically, they’re classified under Animalia (kingdom), Arthropoda (phylum), Insecta (class) and Siphonaptera (order).
-Fleas are holometabolous insects, meaning they transition through four stages: Egg, larva, pupae, adult.
+Fleas are holometabolous insects, meaning they transition through four stages: Egg, larva, pupae, and adult.

 Species: C. felis

-Fleas belong to Siphonaptera, relatively small order of parasites of mammals and birds.
+Fleas belong to Siphonaptera, a relatively small order of parasites of mammals and birds.
 Siphonaptera is a combination of the Greek words “siphon” and “aptera”, which literally translate to “tube” and “wingless”.

-There are four infraorders of fleas: Pulicomorpha, Pygiopsyllomorpha, Hystrichopsyllomorpha and Ceratophyllomorpha.
+There are four infraorders of fleas: Pulicomorpha, Pygiopsyllomorpha, Hystrichopsyllomorpha, and Ceratophyllomorpha.

 Within the infraorders, there are 18 families of fleas.
 Fleas of domestic and veterinary importance typically belong to the Pulicidae family, which is within the Pulicomorpha infraorder.

 There are 242 genera and 97 subgenera of fleas.
 The most common genus found on dogs and cats is Ctenocephalides, which falls under the Pulicidae family.
 Another genus associated with humans and pets is Pulex, again in the Pulicidae family.

 In 2005, Medvedev conducted The Catalogue of Life survey on Siphonaptera.
 He found 2005 species and 828 subspecies of fleas.
 However, some newly discovered species are absent from the database.
 95% of these species parasitize mammals.
 The other 5% live on birds.